pforret/blog.splashing/_topic/city/bordeaux.md

 ---
 # Bordeaux

 Bordeaux  is a port city on the river Garonne in the Gironde department, Southwestern France.
 It is the capital of the Nouvelle-Aquitaine region, as well as the prefecture of the Gironde  department.
 Its inhabitants are called Bordelais  or Bordelaises .
 The term Bordelais may also refer to the city and its surrounding region.

-The city of Bordeaux proper had a population of 260,958 in 2019 within its small municipal territory of 49 km2, but together with its suburbs and exurbs the Bordeaux metropolitan area had a population of 1,363,711 that same year, the sixth-most populated in France after Paris, Lyon, Marseille, Lille, and Toulouse.

 ## Unsplash photos